marcoraddatz/laravel-cypress-docker/README.md

 # Laravel-Cypress-Docker

-This image is built on the official [Cypress Docker image](https://github.com/cypress-io/cypress-docker-images/tree/master/browsers/node16.14.2-slim-chrome103-ff102), and another [Laravel CI package](https://github.com/lbausch/laravel-ci/blob/master/Dockerfile), and works with AMD64.
+This image is built on the official [Cypress Docker image](https://github.com/cypress-io/cypress-docker-images/tree/master/browsers/node16.14.2-slim-chrome103-ff102), and another [Laravel CI package](https://github.com/lbausch/laravel-ci/blob/master/Dockerfile), and works with both AMD64 and ARM64.

-It's a complete image with all operating system dependencies for Cypress, Chrome 103.0.5060.53, Firefox 102.0.1, and Edge undefined browsers.
-Also, it ships with PHP 8.1, Composer 2, Node.js 16 and NPM 8.
+It's a complete image with all operating system dependencies for Cypress, Chrome, and Firefox browsers.
+Also, it ships with PHP 8.3, Composer 2, Node.js 22 and NPM 10.

 I'm not very good at maintaining open source projects, so please don't build critical infrastructure on this project.

+## Build

 ## Example GitHub workflow